sahar119/UX-Portfolio/Case Study 2/chatbot.md

 - 53% of the participants needed more adaptive information about live workshops and exhibitions.
 - Only 1 of the 6 participants believed there was no need to have an app for the museum.
 ## User Persona
+Based on the interview findings, I've created a user persona to represent the user target of the project.
+Who are they?
+What are they interested in?
+By doing this, I can empathize with the target users more closely and better interpret their expectations, concerns, and motivations.
 ## Define
 ## Problem Statement
 ![problems](/Assets/problems1.png)